What is Collagen?

 - Improve skin health: Collagen plays a significant role in maintaining skin elasticity and hydration.
 Collagen supplements promote natural collagen production in the body and other proteins that help structure your skin, reducing fine lines, dryness and wrinkles.

 - Boost muscle mass: Collagen is an essential component of skeletal muscle; hence it may help boost muscle mass.
 Collagen may not be as effective as whey protein because it lacks leucine, but studies suggest adding collagen may stimulate muscle protein synthesis.

 - Support gut health: Collagen contains glutamine amino acid, which is critical for a healthy gut and preventing diseases like leaky gut and Inflammatory Bowel Syndrome (IBS).

 - Healthy hair and nails: Our hair and nails are primarily made of keratin protein.
 Lack of collagen also results in hair thinning and brittle nails because collagen contains amino acid - proline required to build keratin protein.
-So if you are looking for a one-stop remedy for hair fall, hair thinning and brittle nails, then collagen is the answer.
+So if you are looking for a one-stop remedy for hair fall, hair thinning, and brittle nails, collagen is the answer.

 - Potent antioxidant: This connective tissue collagen provides the amino acid - glycine, which our body needs to synthesize glutathione - the most powerful antioxidant.

-- Type 1: This beauty collagen is considered the best for skin and is present in ample amounts in our body.
-It is usually sourced from fish in the supplements.
+- Type 1: This beauty collagen is considered the best for the skin and is present in ample amounts in our body.
+It is usually sourced from fish in supplements.
 A reduction in type 1 collagen in the body can cause our skin to sag and become loose.

-- Type 3: This type is generally found in organs, muscles and bone marrow.
+- Type 3: This type is generally found in organs, muscles, and bone marrow.
 Marine collagen is rich in types 1 and 3 collagen.

 How to choose the right collagen for you?